-- 1) The Airport Manager, or in his absence, the Airport Operations Officer will act as follows: - a) The Airport Manager will decide if activation of the AEOC is needed, if not he will direct field operations as needed; - b) In the case of closure of the runway, Airport Operations will inspect the movement area (runway, taxiways & apron).
-Inspection will be conducted by the Airport Operations Officer. - c) Upon receiving inspection report, the Airport Manager will determine the availability of the runway and report the status to the rest of the management team, with an estimated time frame for bringing the airport back to full operational capability.
-If runway availability is impacted by an obstacle, critical information affecting runway displacement will be provided by the Airport Operations Officer and forwarded to Airport Manager for calculation of re-declared distances.
-Any required resources to facilitate efficient decontamination of the movement area will be deployed; - d) Subject to satisfactory decontamination and inspection of the runway, the Airport Operations Officer will report sections or the entire runway open, as appropriate to the management team. - e) Although runway status is a priority for continued airport activity, subsequent to or simultaneous with the above actions, Airport Operations will undertake to inspect the following facilities: - The Air Traffic Control Tower: - All Navigational Aids; - Utility power; - Backup Generators - Runways, taxiways and aprons: - In the event of obstacles in the strip provide critical obstacle information to ANS; - Provide information to ANS for NOTAM of reduced airport capabilities - Instructions for Maintenance personnel to install threshold markings as appropriate - Runway lighting systems; - The perimeter fence (per reports from Airport Security Unit) - The airport terminals and parking areas (per reports from Airport Security Unit)
+- 1) The Chief Airport Operations Officer or his designate will act as follows: - a) The Chief Airport Operations Officer or his designate will report to the AOCC and decide if activation of the AEOC is needed, if not he will direct field operations from the AOCC; - b) In the case of closure of the runway, the AOCC will call for inspection of the movement area (runway, taxiways & apron).
+Inspection will be conducted by the airside operations officer on duty. - c) Upon receiving inspection report, Chief Airport Operations Officer will determine the availability of the runway and report the status to the rest of the management team, with an estimated time frame for bringing the airport back to full operational capability.
+If runway availability is impacted by an obstacle, critical information affecting runway displacement will be provided by the Airside operations officer and forwarded to Airport Operations Manager in the AOCC for calculation of re-declared distances.
+Any required resources to facilitate efficient decontamination of the movement area will be deployed; - d) Subject to satisfactory decontamination and inspection of the runway, Chief Airport Operations Officer will report sections or the entire runway open, as appropriate to the management team. - e) Although runway status is a priority for continued airport activity, subsequent to or simultaneous with the above actions, the Airport Operations Department will undertake to inspect the following facilities: - The Air Traffic Control Tower; - All Navigational Aids; - Utility power; - Backup Generators - Runways, taxiways and aprons:

+- In the event of obstacles in the strip provide critical obstacle information to ANS; - Provide information to ANS for NOTAM of reduced airport capabilities - Instructions for Maintenance personnel to install threshold markings as appropriate - Runway lighting systems; - > The perimeter fence (per reports from Airport Security Unit) - The airport terminals and parking areas (per reports from Airport Security Unit)